|

 Defense.
 During my lunch hour, I became a frequent visitor at

-the Lorne Building that housed the National Gallery of Canada.
+the Lorne Building that then housed the National Gallery of Canada.

 This is where I first saw the paintings of Lawren Harris.